Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

 To address (p2), a new type of topological invariant termed $\mathbb{Z}_2$-type monopole charge $Q$ must be introduced for topological Dirac phonons, since the $\mathbb{Z}$-type monopole charge $C$ is zero. \cite{fang2016topological,zhang2022z,zhang2023parallel,Yukitake2024redefinition} have highlighted that in systems exhibiting $\mathcal{TG}$ symmetry, where $\mathcal{G}$ signifies the glide mirror symmetry, this $\mathbb{Z}_2$ monopole charge $Q$ can be defined~\cite{fang2016topological,cheng2020discovering,zhang2022z,zhang2023parallel,Yukitake2024redefinition,su2022three,cai2020symmetry,qian2023stable,lu2016symmetry,kim2021theoretical,yukitake2025double}.
 When $Q \neq 0$, double helicoid surface states emerge, as shown in Fig.~\ref{fig:III-Z2Dirac} (a3).
 Conversely, if $Q = 0$, the Dirac phonon is trivial with gapped surface states.
 Details are as follows.

 \cite{Yukitake2024redefinition} considered a system that possess a single glide symmetry operation, denoted as $\mathcal{G}_{y}=\{M_y|00\frac{1}{2}\}$, as shown in Fig.~\ref{fig:III-Z2Dirac} (a).
 When the time-reversal symmetry, $\mathcal{T}$, is a symmetry of the system, the operation $\tilde{\Theta}_y$ =$\T -$$\sigma_i$=$-l_{q}^{ph}$ $mod$ 3, in agreement with experimental observations.
 The chiral-phonon-driven CD has also been observed in a resonant inelastic x-ray scattering (RIXS) study of chiral quartz crystals as shown in Fig.~\ref{Exp-Fig6} (b).
 It is important to note that the CD in RIXS is not a direct consequence of PAM conservation as $k_i$ and $k_f$ are not along the rotational axis.
-Instead, it arises from the coupling between chiral phonons and the RIXS intermediate states, which shows different scattering cross-section under $L$ and $R$ polarizations.
-Chiral phonons have also been observed in 2D using ultrafast pump-probe techniques~\cite{zhu2018observation,britt2023ultrafast,zhang2025ultrafast}.
+Instead, it arises from the coupling between {circularly polarized} phonons and the RIXS intermediate states, which shows different scattering cross-section under $L$ and $R$ polarizations. {Circularly polarized} phonons have also been observed in 2D using ultrafast pump-probe techniques~\cite{zhu2018observation,britt2023ultrafast,zhang2025ultrafast}.
 Figure~\ref{Exp-Fig6} (c) shows the indirect optical transitions in a transition metal dichalcogenides WSe$_2$.
-The absence of inversion symmetry in WSe$_2$ lifts the degeneracy of chiral phonon modes at the $K$ and $K$’ valleys.
-The photon excited hole, $h_{A}(K)$, at the valence band of the $K$-valley are scattered, through its polarization dependent interactions with chiral phonons, to the spin-split conduction band, $h_{B}(K')$, of the $K'$-valley, yielding CD in the time domain [Fig. \ref{Exp-Fig6} (b2)] and a characteristic chiral phonon energy, 29$\pm$8 meV, at delay time $t$ = 0.8 ps [Fig. \ref{Exp-Fig6} (b3)].
+The absence of inversion symmetry in WSe$_2$ lifts the degeneracy of {circularly polarized} phonon modes at the $K$ and $K$’ valleys.
+The photon excited hole, $h_{A}(K)$, at the valence band of the $K$-valley are scattered, through its polarization dependent interactions with {circularly polarized} phonons, to the spin-split conduction band, $h_{B}(K')$, of the $K'$-valley, yielding CD in the time domain [Fig. \ref{Exp-Fig6} (b2)] and a characteristic {circularly polarized} phonon energy, 29$\pm$8 meV, at delay time $t$ = 0.8 ps [Fig. \ref{Exp-Fig6} (b3)].